nicholas-maltbie/FallingParkourDevLog/_posts/2021-08-20-Second-Post.markdown

 Here is the list of changes added to the project since last week:
 * *[v0.0.16](https://github.com/nicholas-maltbie/FallingParkour/pull/18)* - Spectator players, you can now spectate
-  other players when you finish the map as well as static points labeled as "Follow-able" objects
+  other players and static points labeled as "Follow-able" objects when you finish the level.
 * *[v0.0.15](https://github.com/nicholas-maltbie/FallingParkour/pull/17)* - Correcting a small typo in the code.
 * *[v0.0.14](https://github.com/nicholas-maltbie/FallingParkour/pull/16)* - Disabled footstep sounds from when a player walks around (they were a bit loud and annoying).

-# Spectators!
+# Feature Highlight - Spectators!

 The big change from this week is the inclusion of spectators!
 A spectator a mode for watching other players move around the map.
 As a spectator, you can use the controls "left shift" and "left ctrl" to switch between players that you are following on the map.
-Spectators players still have the ability to independently rotate their camera of what or who they are following.
+Spectators players still have the ability to independently rotate their camera around what or who they are following.

 A demo video showing the spectators in action can be seen here: